Metchosin working with William Head to improve communication after prison break - Victoria News

 “I’d be more than happy to get that (warning) and make sure my doors and windows are locked, and in the morning let families know,” she said.
 “If they’re not comfortable with their kids coming — and I would totally understand if they wouldn’t be — then they could make that choice.”

-Another aspect of the escape that continues to unsettle Donaldson is the lack of public response from William Head and the Correctional Services of Canada, she said.
+She said she’s also unsettled by the lack of public response from William Head and the corrections department.

 “It feels … kind of like it’s left hanging,” she said.

+Three days earlier, on July 9, Oak Bay police had found Payne’s red Ford pickup truck parked on Woodburn Avenue.

-Kym Hill and her husband Charles Knighton are neighbours of Payne, and held a vigil for him shortly after hearing of his death.
-Nearby residents attended the vigil and discussed looking out for each other and installing security cameras on their property.
+Kym Hill and her husband, Charles Knighton, are Payne’s neighbours, and held a vigil for him.
+Other neighbours attended and discussed looking out for each other and installing security cameras on their property.

-RCMP have been tight-lipped when it comes to details on the investigation into Payne’s death and have not released any more information since their initial release on July 15.
+RCMP have been tight-lipped on the investigation into Payne’s death and have not released any more information since their initial news release on July 15.

-Hill said she would have appreciated a warning at any time of the day or night, and noted that she and her husband don’t use Facebook.
+She said she would have appreciated a warning at any time of the day or night, and that she and her husband don’t use Facebook.
 They learned of the escape through local media.

-Dunlop, who said she was notified of the escape around 2 a.m., was unable to alert the public unless told to do so by the RCMP and Correctional Services of Canada.
+Dunlop, who said she was notified of the escape around 2 a.m., was unable to alert the public unless told to do so by the RCMP and corrections staff.

-“It’s not my purview to do that,” Dunlop said.
-“For all I know RCMP and Correctional Services of Canada are doing some kind of private search for the guy.”
+“For all I know, RCMP and Correctional Services of Canada are doing some kind of private search for the guy,” Dunlop said.

-Residents that would like to receive emergency alerts from the Metchosin Fire Department can call to be placed on a list to receive them.
+Residents can call the Metchosin Fire Department and ask to be placed on a list to receive emergency alerts.

-Ranns said he met with the warden at William Head to work out a better way to notify residents of any incidents in the future.
+The mayor said he met with the warden at William Head to work out a better way to notify residents of incidents in the future.

 “We have a good working relationship with both the RCMP and William Head,” Ranns said.
 “How you alert residents and when is kind of a complex issue, but it’s something we all agree we’re going to work our way through to find a better way.”